 If the Company does not complete a business combination within 27 months from the consummation of this offering, it will trigger an automatic winding up, dissolution and liquidation pursuant to the terms of the second amended and restated memorandum and articles of association.
 As a result, this has the same effect as if the Company had formally gone through a voluntary liquidation procedure under the British Virgin Islands Law.
 Accordingly, no vote would be required from our shareholders to commence such a voluntary winding up, dissolution and liquidation.
-However, if the Company anticipates that the Company may not be able to consummate its initial business combination within 12 months, the Company may, but is not obligated to, extend the period of time to consummate a business combination five times (including two times approved by shareholders on April 23, 2020) by an additional three months each time (for a total of up to 27 months to complete a business combination until November 6, 2020.
+However, if the Company anticipates that the Company may not be able to consummate its initial business combination within 12 months, the Company may, but is not obligated to, extend the period of time to consummate a business combination five times (including two times approved by shareholders on April 23, 2020) by an additional three months each time (for a total of up to 27 months to complete a business combination).
+As of the date of this report, we have extended five times the period of time to consummate a business combination until November 6, 2020.
 In the absence of shareholder approval for a further extension, if we do not complete a business combination by November 6, 2020, it will trigger our automatic winding up, dissolution and liquidation pursuant to the terms of our second amended and restated memorandum and articles of association.